 Judging from our inbox, there seems to be a lot of credit confusion out there.

 However, Adam Levin, founder of our partner site Credit.com, suggests a more middle-of-the-road approach.
-He says you should consider having two cards — a rewards credit card for everyday use and a low-interest card to be used for emergencies.
+He suggests having two cards — a rewards credit card for everyday use and a low-interest card to be used for emergencies.

 Why not have just one good all-purpose card?
 Mainly because you’ll want to earn rewards from your purchases, but airline, gas and cash-back cards tend to have higher interest rates.
 That’s fine as long as you’re paying off your balance each month.